KarolyJ/ToDoList-App/README.md

 # A ToDo App
-A clean To-Do application with react native,
+A clean To-Do application with react native.

 ## Descritpion
 A simple to do react native application to keep track of day-to-day agendas with the possibility to rank them based on importance.
 There is the option to create an account and store the list on a database.